All Episodes

 No, wait, hold on.

-One, if it's the first or the second Caesar we're talking about, Egypt, I mean, there's almost no Egypt left, because under the Romans, there's no independent Egypt.
+I mean, there's almost no Egypt left because under the Romans, there's no independent Egypt.

 The civilization of Egypt was still going on.

-Oh, maybe it was the pharaoh then.
+No, maybe it was the Pharaoh then.

-Yeah, but they're not...
-It's an interesting point, actually, because the pharaoh, after death, his soul goes, the exact language is, his soul becomes a star and travels across the sky.
+It's an interesting point, actually, because the Pharaoh after death, his soul goes, the exact languages, his soul becomes a star and travels across the sky in the company of Ra, who's basically the sun, in his boat of millions of years.

-Now, if you take this literally, that he went up there in a spaceship, you can do it that way.
+Now, if you take this literally that he went up there in a spaceship, you can do it that way.

 Now, do they mean that symbolically?

-In other words, that his spiritual body went up there?
+In other words, that his spiritual body went up there, or do they mean it literally that it went up there?

 They're not talking about spaceships, they're talking about spiritual bodies.

-I still actually believe that, but the evidence for extraterrestrial life, as far as I'm concerned, gets better and better.
+But the evidence for extraterrestrial life, as far as I'm concerned, gets better and better.

-So that's the same words that I would have said ten years ago are definitely spiritual.
+So that the same words that I would have said 10 years ago are definitely spiritual, I would now say, well, gee, not so sure anymore.

 These people live near the pyramids, make a living by grave robbing and hacking statues to pieces and selling them about the world.